programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 This table includes population statistics for both entire states and individual counties.

-State values can be identified because their county code (the last three digits) are $000$ but the county numbers start at $001$ and continue to cover all the counties in the state.
+State values can be identified because their county code (the last three digits) are **000** but the county numbers start at **001** and continue to cover all the counties in the state.

-So the first row reports the total population for state $01$ (Alabama), while the second row reports the population for county $001$ in Alabama.
+So the first row reports the total population for state **01** (Alabama), while the second row reports the population for county **001** (Autauga) in Alabama.

-Since our earlier DFs don't include rows with a FIPS number of $XX000$ when we do a join/merge, the state figures will be ignored.
+Since our earlier DFs don't include rows with a FIPS number of ***XX*000** when we do a join/merge, the state figures will be ignored.

 Let's do the [merge](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.merge.html), then we can calculate a _per capita_ number for police shootings.